ExoCTK/exoctk/README.rst

 Obtain the ``exoctk`` Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``exoctk`` data package will be available through the MAST portal soon!
-Until then...

-The suggested way to obtain the data is to execute the ``exoctk.utils.download_exoctk_data()`` function.
-This function will download a series of compressed files from Box, extract the files, and organize them into a ``exoctk_data/`` directory.
+To obtain the necessary data to run ExoCTK, you just need to execute the ``exoctk.utils.download_exoctk_data()`` function.
+This function will download a series of compressed files, extract the files, and organize them into an ``exoctk_data/`` directory.
 Note that this can only be done once the ``exoctk`` package has been fully installed (see instructions above).

 Lastly, export an environment variable for ``EXOCTK_DATA``.